 This course covers the anatomy and physiology of the mare and stallion as well as the practical application of this information to today's breeding farm.
 Daily management of mares, foals, stallions and youngstock including farm design for efficient and productive management will be discussed.
 The College's herd and breeding facilities will be used to assist the student in gaining hands-on experience in the use of techniques commonly used on the breeding farm.
-[Spring] [2 credits] Contact hours: 2
+[Spring] Applied Learning- Other [2 credits] [2 contact hour(s)]

-ANSC 240X | Equine Brdg/Brdg Farm Mgt Lab
+ANSC 240X | Equine Brdg/Brdg Farm Mgt Lab(C)

 ANSC 240X is a one credit laboratory designed to accompany topics covered in ANSC 240 lecture.
 The College horse herd and breeding facility will be used to assist students in gaining hands-on experience in the care and management of breeding animals including foaling, teasing methods and evaluating of stallions.
-[Spring] [1 credit] Contact hours: 2
+Lab fee of \$20 is required [Spring] Applied Learning-Other [1 credits] [2 contact hour(s)]